IntelliTect/Coalesce/docs/pages/modeling/model-types/dtos.rst

 Custom DTOs
 ===========

 In addition to the generated :ref:`GenDTOs` that Coalesce will create for you, you may also create your own implementations of an :csharp:`IClassDto`.
 These types are first-class citizens in Coalesce - you will get a full suite of features surrounding them as if they were entities.
-This includes generated API Controllers, Admin Views, and full :ref:`TypeScriptViewModel` and :ref:`TypeScriptListViewModel`.
+This includes generated API Controllers, Admin Views, and full :ref:`TypeScriptViewModels` and :ref:`TypeScriptListViewModels`.

 .. contents:: Contents
     :local: